zemccartney/flavorist/notes/notes.md

 We want to treat flavors as branches from the HEAD of master, with their tags representing standalone, public-facing interfaces for extending master (see above not about cherry-pick vs. merge)

+- [] Is tagging just a human-friendly SHA marker? `git checkout SHA` or `git cherry-pick SHA` is the same as `git checkout / cherry-pick tag` when tag applies to commit of SHA?

 - [] Why do we create flavors in commits separate from main history / flavor branch history?

+- [] How does git cherry-pick work?
+- [] Why do we cherry-pick when we can also merge?

+- [] What's a squashed commit?

 - [] What's a shebang?
 Why do I care?

+- [] Should I not set git-tag as an .sh file? (https://mywiki.wooledge.org/BashGuide/CommandsAndArguments#Scripts)

 - [] How generalizable is our process?
 What are common tagging processes? merge into master, then tag commit in master